-During the year, the Attwood Academies Trust received reimbursements of £10,577 (2019: £NIL) from the Attwood Education Foundation, a member of the Academy Trust and a charitable organisation in which T Attwood, S Attwood and S Gough, directors of the Academy Trust, are directors.
-These reimbursements were in relation to various costs incurred in the year such as coach hire.
-At 31 August 2020, there were no outstanding amounts (2019: £NIL).
+During the year, the Attwood Academies Trust received reimbursements of £2,156 (2020: £10,577) from the Attwood Education Foundation, a member of the Academy Trust and a charitable organisation in which T Attwood, S Attwood and S Gough, directors of the Academy Trust, are directors.
+These reimbursements were in relation to various costs incurred in the year such as food hampers for vulnerable families.
+At 31 August 2021, there were no outstanding amounts (2020: £NIL).